 - Visit Settings -> Users -> Operator Groups and click "Filter Results".

 - Name - It is possible to search for partial names.
-For example, you could find "Administrator" by searching for "admin" or "strat".
+For example, you could find "Administrator" by searching for "admin".

 - Description - The group description.